James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 The V15 laser fluffy is the best at tracking almost invisible dust.

-Can you vacuum hardwood floors with Dyson?
+Can you vacuum hardwood floors with a Dyson?

 Yes, but only using cordless vacuums.